 Want circular shapes for your icons instead?
 Circle Launcher will provide you with high quality icons.
 Circle launcher also provides mouse-over features already pre-built into the skin.

 Before using a program launcher, you might need to configure your skin settings.
-I will give an example with the Honeycomb skin, but this method applies to all launchers.
+We’ll use the Honeycomb skin as an example, but this method applies to all launchers.

 Right-click on the skin and select Edit.
 You should see a LeftMouseUpAction parameter, which directs to a program.